BrandenEK/Blasphemous.Randomizer/README.md

 ---

+## Randomizer Settings

+---

+## Logic difficulty

+Easy
+- No skips or glitches will be necessary
+- Only the expected method of reaching items will be considered in logic
+- Bosses require an extra 10% strength to be in logic

+Normal
+- Using dawn heart skips & mid-air stalls may be necessary
+- Tiento may be required to access items in poison clouds without Silvered Lung

+Hard
+- Mourning and Havoc skip may be required
+- Slash Upwarp skips, Dive Laser skips, and using Tirana to break switches are considered in logic
+- Some items in poison clouds are considered in logic without Tiento or Silvered Lung
+- Bosses require 10% less strength to be in logic

+---

 ## Seeds

 In order to choose a specific seed that you want to play on, click on the seed text box and type the desired number on the settings menu shown before starting a new game.
 Seeds can be in the range of 1 to 99,999,999.